-And Westminster’s new basement policy has introduced an Â£8,000 levy from 1 September 2016 for a subterranean squad of basement nuisance busters’ – charged with overseeing and controlling traffic impact, stricter working hours and complaints.
-It’s the first of its kind in the country and assumed to be picked up by other boroughs.
+- And Westminster’s new basement policy has introduced a levy from 1 September 2016 for a subterranean squad of “basement nuisance busters’ – charged with overseeing and controlling traffic impact, stricter working hours and complaints.
+It’s the first of its kind in the country and assumed to be picked up by other boroughs eventually.

 Conservation Area restrictions

 If this is applicable, you will need to ascertain any additional restrictions placed on a basement development in your area.

 Step 2: Ensuring Value

 You need to conduct desk research and talk with local estate agents to establish what your newly proposed basement will add in terms of additional pounds per square metre.
 You can then ensure that the cost to value ratio is in balance and that you get a great return on investment.